ten1seven/what-input/README.md

 __A global utility for tracking the current input method (mouse/pointer, keyboard or touch).__

+What Input improves on [track-focus](https://github.com/ten1seven/track-focus) by adding a data attribute on the `<body>` instead of littering the DOM with classes on elements that have been interacted with.
+It also exposes a simple API that can be used for scripting interactions.

 ## How it works

 What Input uses event bubbling on the `<body>` to watch for mouse, keyboard and touch events (via `mousedown`/`pointerdown`, `keydown` and `touchstart`).
 It then sets or updates a `data-whatinput` on the `<body>`.